Jeremy Strong: Early life and education

-Strong was born in Boston, Massachusetts on Christmas Day in 1978 to Maureen and David Strong.
+Strong was born on Christmas Day 1978 in Boston, Massachusetts, to Maureen and David Strong.
+His mother is of Irish descent, and his father's family is Jewish, originally from Russia; his paternal grandfather worked as a plumber in Queens, New York.
 His mother worked as a hospice nurse, and his father worked in juvenile jails.
-He lived in a "rough neighborhood" in Jamaica Plain, a place he often regarded as "somewhere I just wanted to get out of".
+He lived in a "rough neighborhood" in the Jamaica Plain area of Boston, a place he often regarded as "somewhere I just wanted to get out of."
 His family was working class.
 Since his parents could not afford to go on vacations outside the Boston area, they put a canoe on cinder blocks in the family's backyard; Strong and his brothers would often sit in it and pretend to take trips.
+His parents had a tumultuous relationship throughout his childhood and eventually divorced.

-When Strong was 10, his parents moved the family to the suburb of Sudbury, Massachusetts, for better schools.
+When Strong was 10, his parents moved the family to the suburb of Sudbury, for better schools.
 Strong recalled Sudbury as "a kind of country-club town where we didn't belong to the country club".
 His interest in acting began there, as he became involved with a children's theater group and performing in musicals.
 Among his costars in the children's theater group was Chris Evans' older sister; Evans remembers being impressed by Strong's performances.
 Later, Evans and Strong acted with each other in a high school production of A Midsummer Night's Dream.